Updated on April 25th, 2024 by Bob Ciura

 You can download the full Dividend Aristocrats list, with important metrics like dividend yields and price-to-earnings ratios, by clicking on the link below:

 Sherwin-Williams’ sizable dividend growth forecast makes it an appealing stock to dividend growth investors.
-At the same time, an elevated valuation makes the stock less attractive on a valuation basis.
+However, an elevated valuation makes the stock less attractive on a valuation basis.

 This article will analyze the investment prospects of Sherwin-Williams in greater detail.